 FINISHING TOUCHES

 Place the rinsed green leaves in a bowl.
-Toss through a drizzle of olive oil, a squeeze of lemon, and some seasoning.
+Toss through a drizzle of olive oil, a squeeze of Lemon, and some seasoning.
 Set aside for serving.
 When the ragù has finished simmering, stir through the chopped parsley.
-Mix in some of the orange zest and the juice of 3 orange wedges.
+Mix in some of the Orange zest and the juice of 3 orange wedges.
 Toss through the cooked pasta, season, and remove from the heat.

 TIME TO FEAST!

-Dish up a bowl of indulgent duck à l'orange tagliatelle.
+Dish up a bowl of indulgent duck à l'Orange tagliatelle.
 Sprinkle over the sunflower seeds and remaining orange zest.
 Add a good squeeze of lemon juice and serve with the dressed leaves on the side.
 Et voilà!

 GET QUACKING...